yssl/VIntSearch/README.md

 # VIntSearch

-VIntSearch is a vim plugin for an integrated search interface across various types of searches.
+VIntSearch is a vim plugin providing an integrated interface across various types of searches.
 It currently supports symbol search (by ctags) and text search (by grep).
-All search results are given in the quickfix window and you can jump between all kinds of these search results through the VIntSearch integrated search stack.
+Search results are given in the quickfix window and a user can conviniently move to previous or next search results via the integrated search stack.
 VIntSearch means Vim Integrated Search.

 ## Features

 - Quickfix-listed search results for all types of searches
 - Integrated search stack containing search history for all types of searches (similar to vim's tag stack, but more general one)
-- Unified search path for all search commands
+- Unified search path for all search types
-- Various search modes (for a word under the cursor, visually selected text, or any text you type)
-- Easier commands for grep search
-- Stacking not only search keywords and their position, but also search results in Quickfix
+- Stacking not only search keywords and their position, but also search results in the quickfix
+- Search keyword can be from a word under the cursor, visually selected text, or any string you type.

 ## Screenshots

-- Unified search stack
+- Integrated search stack
 ![stack](https://cloud.githubusercontent.com/assets/5915359/4852497/9085b67a-607c-11e4-8300-1928ecb5d850.png)

 - Search results by ctags